mind-lab-bos/soundtasteassociation/README.md

 # soundtasteassociation
-Stimuli for Guetta and Loui, 2017, PLoS One
+Stimuli, data, and figures for Guetta and Loui, 2017, PLoS One